Dirichlet Process Parsimonious Mixtures for clustering: Dirichlet Process Parsimonious Mixtures

-A Dirichlet Process (DP) \cite{DP_ferguson73} is a distribution over distributions and has two parameters, the concentration parameter $\alpha_0>0$ and the base measure $G_0$.
+A Dirichlet Process (DP) \citep{DP-Ferguson73} is a distribution over distributions and has two parameters, the concentration parameter $\alpha_0>0$ and the base measure $G_0$.
 We denote it by $\text{DP}(\alpha, G_0)$.
 Assume there is a parameter $\tilde{\bstheta}_i$ following a distribution $G$, that is $\tilde\bstheta_i|G \sim G$.
-Modeling with DP means that we assume that the prior over $G$ is a DP, that is, $G$ is itself generated from a DP, that is $G\sim \text{DP}(\alpha, G_0)$.
-This can be summarized by the following generative process: The DP has two properties \citep{DP_ferguson73}.
+Modeling with DP means that we assume that the prior over $G$ is a DP, that is, $G$ is itself generated from a DP: $G\sim \text{DP}(\alpha, G_0)$.
+This can be summarized by the following generative process: The DP has two properties \citep{DP-Ferguson73}.
 First, random distributions drawn from DP, that is $G \sim \text{DP}(\alpha,G_0)$, are discrete.
-Thus, there is a strictly positive probability of multiple observations $\bstheta_i$ taking identical values within the set $(\tilde\bstheta_1,\cdots,\tilde\bstheta_n)$.
-Suppose we have a random distribution $G$ drawn from a DP followed by repeated draws $(\tilde\bstheta_1,\hdots, \tilde\bstheta_n)$ from that random distribution \citep{BlackwellandMacQueen73} introduced a Polya urn representation of the joint distribution of the random variables $(\tilde\bstheta_1,\hdots, \tilde\bstheta_n)$, that is which is obtained by marginalizing out the underlying random measure $G$: and results in the following Polya urn representation for the calculation of the predictive terms of the joint distribution (\ref{eq:joint distribution DP}):
+Thus, there is a strictly positive probability of multiple observations taking identical values within the set $(\tilde\bstheta_1,\cdots,\tilde\bstheta_n)$.
+Suppose we have a random distribution $G$ drawn from a DP followed by repeated draws $(\tilde\bstheta_1,\hdots, \tilde\bstheta_n)$ from that random distribution, \cite{BlackwellandMacQueen73} introduced a P{\'o}lya urn representation of the joint distribution of the random variables $(\tilde\bstheta_1,\hdots, \tilde\bstheta_n)$, that is which is obtained by marginalizing out the underlying random measure $G$: and results in the following P{\'o}lya urn representation for the calculation of the predictive terms of the joint distribution (\ref{eq:joint distribution DP}):